 Once you have a better idea of what you want and need in a home, it’s time to comb through the inventory.
 Depending on your area, budget and desires, there might be an overwhelming number of choices on the table.
 Or maybe your market is so limited that you struggle to find any homes of interest.

-Real estate agents have access to a multiple listing service.
+Real estate agents have access to the Multiple Listing Service (MLS).
 The MLS allows agents to quickly identify and filter through homes according to your specific criteria.
 Property information is more current and widespread in the MLS than you’ll find on real estate websites and applications.

 About 9 in 10 homebuyers use the Internet to search for homes, according to the National Association of Realtors.

-Also take time to scan newspapers and local real estate magazines during the house hunt.
-Newspapers usually devote a special section of the classified page to properties that are “for sale by owner (FSBO).”
+Take time to scan newspapers and local real estate magazines during the house hunt.
+Newspapers are still relevant and usually devote a special section of the classified page to properties that are “for sale by owner” (FSBO).
 Real estate agents generally don’t focus on FSBO listings, so you may be able to identify a few extra options this way.

 Touring neighborhoods in search of “for sale” signs can be a fun, relaxing way to hunt for homes.
 By cruising through your area, you’ll become more aware of the market and your own preferences.
 You’ll learn more about the personality of various neighborhoods and what style of home appeals to you.
 Pricing homes will become second nature after you’ve spent some time window-shopping.